Chart Color Schemes

 Recent residential development output has been above average within Tin Can Bay when compared nationally

-AreaSearch analysis of ABS building approval numbers for Tin Can Bay shows approximately 32 dwelling approvals annually over the past five financial years, totalling around 162 homes.
+AreaSearch analysis of ABS building approval numbers indicates Tin Can Bay experienced approximately 32 dwelling approvals annually over the past five financial years, totalling around 162 homes.
 As of FY-26, 11 approvals have been recorded.
-This results in an average of 1.6 new residents per year arriving with each new home between FY-21 and FY-25.
+On average, 1.6 new residents arrive per new home each year between FY-21 and FY-25.
 The average construction value for new dwellings is $393,000.

 Frequently Asked Questions - Development